-This Guide aims to provide some basic information for those who wish to look at the best ways of arranging affairs for those who cannot care for themselves, so that the person that they care for can be properly provided for after their death.
+We understand the importance and complexity of ensuring your loved ones are taken care of if you become unable to do so or after your death.
+Your peace of mind is our priority, and we are committed to helping you provide for the ones you love, even when you are no longer able to do so yourself.
+Read our Mental Capacity guide below, which provides some basic information for those who wish to look at the best ways of arranging affairs for those who cannot care for themselves so that the person they care for can be properly provided for after their death.

-One of the best ways would be for you to make a Lasting Power of Attorney – Property and Financial Affairs.
-Under this power, your attorneys are able to continue to deal with your finances in the same way that you have done so and that includes ways in which you have benefited other people.
+When it comes to ensuring the continued provision of finances for a dependent, it’s crucial to have appropriate arrangements in place, particularly if you become unable to manage your own affairs.
+One of the most effective methods is establishing a Lasting Power of Attorney – Financial Decisions.
+Under this power, your attorney can continue to deal with your finances in the same way that you have done, including ways in which you have benefited other people.

-You can use specific wording within the form to provide necessary directions to your attorneys.
+You can use specific wording within the form to provide necessary directions to your attorney.
 Please read our separate Guide regarding Lasting Powers of Attorney.

 To continue providing for someone after you have died, you cannot use a Lasting Power of Attorney as these are cancelled on death.
 The most appropriate action you can take is to make a Will.